Home – Laws of Religion, Judaism and Islam

 If a man dies with daughters but no sons, his property is divided equally among the daughters.
 There is no allocation for dowries.[37]

-A husband takes precedence in inheriting from his wife.
-This begins as soon as she leaves her father's house for the finalization of the marriage.[38]
-If, however, he had specified before the marriage that he would not inherit her property if she died, then he does not inherit it.[39]
+If the wife dies and her husband had specified before the marriage that he would not inherit her property if she died, then he does not inherit it.[40]

 If a woman dies before her husband, then upon her husband's death their sons are to inherit the amount specified in her ketubah in addition to the dowry that she brought to the marriage that she would have received if she were alive at the time of her husband's death.
 Thus, if the man had sons by different wives, each son receives the amount of the ketubah and dowry of his own mother.[41]
 If, in such a case, the husband decrees as he is dying that the sons of his dead wife will not inherit these amounts, this decree is ignored and the sons receive what it due to them.
 Isserles says: If the husband had made this decree at the time of the marriage rather than as he is near death, then his decree is followed and the sons do not inherit the amount that would have been due to their mother.[42]